How to create a cli tool with node.js

 npm install -g my-cli-tool

-• Robust Error Handling: Validate user inputs and provide informative error messages to guide users.
+• Error Handling: Validate inputs and provide clear error messages.